maxrothman/config/README.md

 * [ ] Look into other vscode extensions and configs in other-peoples-vscode-extensions
 * [ ] Make all bash script function variables local
 * [ ] check for package upgrades 1/day
-* [x] Look into replacing brew-packages.sh with a Brewfile?
-See brew bundle --help for details
 * [ ] https://github.com/clvv/fasd (or one of the other tools linked therein) might have better tab completion than autojump
 * [ ] Remove virtualenvwrapperrc since the newest release has a lazy script
 * [ ] custom jupyter color scheme?
 Or use vscode jupyter notebook integration